-- Don’t buy a property with cheap strata levies: This is an indication that the building might not offer facilities that tenants are looking for.
+- Don’t buy a property with cheap strata levies: This is an indication that the building might not offer facilities that tenants want.

 - Don’t go property hunting or to open houses alone: Get a team of experts to go with you.
 These experts don’t always have to be a real estate agent or buyer’s agent.
 It can be your family or friends who will point out things that you were not aware of.

-- Don’t lowball the figure: If the investment property is really favourable to you, don’t low ball the figure as someone else will buy the property before you.
+- Don’t lowball the figure: If the investment property is really favourable to you, don’t offer a low figure, as someone else will buy the property before you.

 - Try to avoid buying off-the-plan units: While these units might be cheaper to invest in, you’ll have to consider that these properties are usually clustered together and built by the same developer.
 There’s just too much competition to get the right tenant into the property.

-- Don’t buy in a location that suits you: You have to take the requirements of the tenant when you’re choosing a location.
+- Buy in the location that suits the tenants, not you: You have to take the requirements of the tenant when you’re choosing a location.
 Do not make a decision to buy just because you love the location.
-Your investment property must be one that you want your ideal tenant to reside in.
+Your investment property must be one in which you want your ideal tenant to reside in.

 - Insights and data like comparable sales figures, vacancy rates, demographic profiles, types of tenants, etc.

-- Adding value to the property by renovating and refurbishing and make it more appealing to tenants.
+- Adding value to the property by renovating and refurbishing and making it more appealing to tenants.